neurocipher-io/neurocipher-platform/docs/security-controls/SEC-004-Secrets-and-KMS-Rotation-Playbook.md

+## Acceptance Criteria

+- KMS CMKs for root, app, data, log, backup, and dev/test tiers are created with aliases and rotation periods matching the key hierarchy in section 3.
+- All application secrets, database credentials, and API keys are stored in Secrets Manager or SSM Parameter Store with rotation Lambdas configured per section 4.
+- Automated KMS key rotation and quarterly manual rotation checks are in place, with Config rules and Security Hub controls reporting compliant status.
+- Break-glass access follows the procedure in section 7, including time-bounded sessions, audit logging to the log vault, and immediate rotation of impacted secrets.
+- Incident response steps for compromised secrets or keys (section 7, incident response) are documented in runbooks and validated in at least one tabletop exercise per year.

 10. Residual risk

 - Minimal window between new secret creation and service propagation (< 60 s).
 - Possible false positives in automated rotation tests—accepted as low impact.